AGRINFO AGRINFO logo

 Update

-The European Commission has informed the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee that it intends to amend the maximum residue levels (MRLs) for cypermethrins (G/SPS/N/EU/702).
-This includes reducing the MRLs to the limit of determination (LOD) on several products, and to 0.005 mg/kg (below the standard LOD of 0.01) on oranges, pears, melons, and potatoes.
+The European Commission is reviewing its approach to setting maximum residue levels (MRLs) for cypermethrins.
+In December 2023, it informed the World Trade Organization Sanitary and Phytosanitary Measures (WTO SPS) Committee that the EU intended to reduce MRLs to the limit of determination (LOD) on several products, and to 0.005 mg/kg (which is below the standard LOD of 0.01 mg/kg) on oranges, pears, melons, and potatoes (G/SPS/N/EU/702).
 (The LOD is the lowest level that can be detected using the most modern and reliable analytical methods.)
-These changes could have an impact on suppliers of a wide range of products, in particular fruits (apples, quinces, carambolas, litchis, mangoes, papayas), tomatoes, cucumbers, sweet peppers, courgettes, leeks, lettuces, herbs, teas, and rice.

 Impacted Products